Petratype/portfolio/README.md

 # 👻 PetraType Portfolio

-Welcome to my personal portfolio — a space for all my playful and creative code experiments.
+Welcome to my personal portfolio!

-I like building weird, tiny things that mix **Python**, **JavaScript**, and a bit of atmosphere to make it fun and personalized.
+A space to showcase my coding experiments and projects.

-Every project below reflects something I wanted to learn, feel or summon 🕯️✨ Looking forward to apply on a professional experience.
+I build small projects using **Python** and **JavaScript**, applying what I’m learning and gradually developing each idea.
+These projects are works-in-progress exercises aimed at improving my skills.
+This portfolio provides a single, accessible place for anyone — including potential employers — to explore them.

 ---

 ## 🧩 Featured Projects

 ### [Tamagothchi](https://github.com/Petratype/tamagothchi)
-A gothic virtual pet game.
-Feed it, play with it and keep your ghostly companion happy online.
+A virtual pet game where you can feed, play with, and maintain your ghostly companion online.

 ### [Fortune Teller App](https://github.com/Petratype/fortune-teller)
-A playful fortune-telling web app with “deep” and “silly” modes.
-Very simple.
-Tap for your fate 🔮
+A simple web app that delivers random fortunes in two modes: “deep” and “silly”.

 ### [Firework Simulator](https://github.com/Petratype/firework-simulator)
-Simple fireworks in the terminal, made with Python and Pygame.
-Just an experiment.
-Press Enter and enjoy the character spark 🎆
+Terminal-based fireworks simulator built with Python and Pygame.
+Press Enter to trigger the display.

 ### [Random Music × Art](https://github.com/Petratype/music-art-api)
-An API-based project that pairs random Chicago Institute artworks with equally random music tracks 🎨🎧
+An API project that pairs artworks from the Chicago Institute with random music tracks.

 ### [Ghostbot](https://github.com/Petratype/ghostbot-web)
-A haunted chatbot that scans your home for paranormal activity and cleanses your space from bad vibes 💀
+A chatbot designed to interact with users and simulate scanning for paranormal activity.

 ---

 ## 🖤 About Me
-I’m Petra — a creative junior coder exploring the overlap between **tech, art, and functionality**.
+I’m Petra, a creative junior coder exploring the overlap between **tech, art and functionality**.

-Right now I’m learning Data Science and web development.
-I develop small, simple projects that can grow in complexity as I continue learning.
-While studying, I focus on creating interactive experiences and web applications that align with the skills and tools sought in the job market, such as chatbots, web pages, and small games.
-My portfolio showcases the projects I’m currently working on, serving as a single, accessible place for people — and potential employers — to explore them.
-These projects are works-in-progress, exercises to develop my coding skills, and I continually refine and expand them over time.
+I focus on building interactive experiences and web applications that align with skills sought in the job market, while continually refining my coding abilities.
+My portfolio showcases these ongoing projects, demonstrating both my current skills and my growth as a developer.

 ---